ckirk/notyourguru/src/pages/index.md

 about:
   enabled: true
   heading: About Jesse
-  description: Jesse started "Not Your Guru" as more than a brand, but as a
+  description: Jesse started "Not Your Guru" as a philosophy rooted in the belief
-    philosophy rooted in the belief that true wellness comes from empowering individuals to cultivate a deeper connection with themselves.
-As a personal trainer and wellness coach practitioner, I offer a diverse range of services, including in-person training, online coaching, transformative retreats, and ready-made training programs.
-My approach is not about providing quick fixes or being someone's guru; rather, it's about equipping individuals with the tools they need to navigate their own journey towards physical and emotional well-being.
-With a lifetime of learning and personal experience in both realms, I aim to foster a supportive environment where clients can discover their inner strength, resilience, and self-awareness.
+    that true wellness comes from empowering individuals to cultivate a deeper connection with themselves.
+As a personal trainer and wellness coach practitioner, he offers a diverse range of services, including in-person training, online coaching, transformative retreats, and ready-made training programs.
+His approach is not about providing quick fixes or being someone's guru; rather, it's about equipping individuals with the tools they need to navigate their own journey towards physical and emotional well-being.
+With a lifetime of learning and personal experience in both realms, Jesse aims to foster a supportive environment where clients can discover their inner strength, resilience, and self-awareness.
   image: /img/placeholder_image.jpeg
   cta_btn_text: Contact Jesse to inquire about 1 on 1 services
   cta_btn_link: /contact